nimeshneema/William-Apple-Developer-Platform/Notes/Goal.markdown

 By taking this approach, the ultimate aim is to get the tools out of the way, so that it enables us to express our ideas in the form of apps seamlessly.

+Learn and being able to write Swifty code.

 ---